My Top 3 1980’s Christmas Gifts…

 3 of my Most Memorable Christmas gifts I got in the 1980s.

-My latest assignment from ’80s Reboot ‘s Dave is to write about my Top 3 Christmas Gifts – be it most wanted, most loved or given.
+My latest assignment from ’80s Reboot’s Dave is to write about my Top 3 Christmas Gifts – be it most wanted, most loved or given.
 This being another of our joint blog and podcast collaborations with the newly formed ’80s League.
-As before I will be adding links to the other’s posts as I get them along with that all important podcast.
-Since my last entry we’ve added the Rediscover the 80s blog and podcast into our little group.
-So here’s those all important links,
+As before I will be adding links to the other’s posts as I get them along with their podcast.
+Since my last entry, we’ve added the Rediscover the 80s blog and podcast into our little group.
+So here are those links,

 And the podcasts

-Sad I know but those of you who have followed my blog since the beginning will know I’m an obsessive for the original series of this prime time Americans soap.
+Sad I know but those of you who have followed my blog since the beginning will know I’m an obsessive for the original series of this prime time American soap.
 Dallas (1978-91) of course was the soap about the Ewing family and their lives, loves and the oil business.
-My prized Dallas book of this time, was one with character biographies and more.
+My prized Dallas book of this time was one with character biographies and more.